17 Reasons Why Maine Coon Stick Their Tongue Out

 6. Distracted

 Cats are probably the silliest creatures around.
 You can find them playing with a furball one moment and asleep the very next.
+If your Maine Coon gets over-indulged in something, the chances are that it will stick its tongue out.

 7. Picking Up New Scents

 The most common assumption is that cats pick up scents with their nose.
-While this is correct in some cases, other cats use their mouths to pick up odors.
+While this is correct in some cases, other cats use their mouths to pick up odors so you might find your cat standing still with its tongue sticking out, picking up a new scent.

-8. The Cat Might Have Something Stuck In Its Teeth
+8. Something Stuck In Its Teeth

 If your Maine Coon cat is blepping and feeling restless and agitated, after having enjoyed freshly cooked chicken, a stingy piece of meat might be stuck to its teeth.